pkoelich/Vancouver_CityScope/README.md

 ### **Housing cost burden index:**
 1. Each census tract contains data for the number of people who are spending more than and less than 30% of their median household income on shelter costs.
 Start by creating an empty field, label it correctly and assign it the correct data type.
-1. Use the field calculator to calculate the field according to the formula detailed in section 2.2.2
+1. Use the field calculator to calculate the field according to the formula detailed in the methodology.
 1. Configure a pie chart to show the percentage spending more and less than 30% of their income on housing.
 1. Create another empty field
 1. Use explore statistics to find the minimum and maximum values for the field, then min-max normalize each entry according to those values.
 This will be used for comparison in the MCDA.